mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-## Pseudo Class (Position/Other) Selector
+## Pseudo Class (Position/Other) Mystical Selectors

-### First Child
+### First Child Mystical Primacy

-Select elements that are the first child inside a container
+Target elements that are the first mystical child inside a container

 ```css
 div:first-child {